 - Connecting theory and practice and working for gender justice

 Teaching will reflect the principles of active, collaborative and experiential learning.
 The course is aimed at practitioners and activists working in the fields of domestic abuse/sexual violence/gender equality.
 It will also be of interest to other professionals, students and citizens who would like to develop their knowledge, get involved in campaigns or consider employment in this field.
-The course is suitable for Continuing Professional Development and will also form part of QMUs degree programme in social justice (from September 2008, pending full validation).
+The course is suitable for Continuing Professional Development and also forms part of QMUs degree programme in Public Sociology.

 SCQF = Scottish Credit and Qualifications Framework.